Brandon-B91/juniorDeveloper/src/pages/posts/002-Second-post.md

 ---
-title: 'Second post - html5'
+title: "Second post - html5"
 date: 2020-12-15 05:25:00
-author: 'Brandon Brown'
+author: "Brandon Brown"
-path: '/second-post'
+path: "/second-post"
 image: ../../images/bg.jpg
+tags:
+  - code
+  - design
 ---

 Today we are going to talk about HTML5!
 Today we are going to talk about HTML5!
 Today we are going to talk about HTML5!
 Today we are going to talk about HTML5!
 Today we are going to talk about HTML5!
 Today we are going to talk about HTML5!
 Today we are going to talk about HTML5!
 Today we are going to talk about HTML5!